simonmichael/hledger_site/src/install.md

 #### GHC, stack, cabal

+These are the Haskell build tools.
-If you choose the "Build with cabal" method below, you will need [GHC] and [cabal].
+If you choose the "Build with hledger-install" method below, they will be installed automatically.
-If you choose the "Build with stack" method, you will need [stack] (which installs GHC automatically on most platforms).
+If you choose the "Build with stack" method, you will need to have [stack] installed.
+If you choose the "Build with cabal" method, you will need to have [cabal] and [GHC] installed.

 You can probably install these tools with your local packaging system.
 They need not be the latest versions (but later versions are better):